phildini/technicalmajority/README.md

 ## Get started!

-A great place to start would be adding projects, organizations, or resources.
+A great place to start would be adding projects, organizations, resources or jobs.
 Look under the `docs/_data` for the appropriate YAML files, and follow the pattern there to add items.